 4.1 Termination Without Cause or Resignation for Good Reason - No Change of Control.
-If the Company terminates Executive's employment at any time without Cause (and other than as a result of death or disability), or if Executive resigns from all positions he then holds with the Company for Good Reason, and such termination is not a "Qualifying Termination" (as defined below), and provided further that such termination is a "separation from service" (as defined under Treasury Regulation Section 1.409A-1(h)), Executive will be eligible for the following severance benefits (the "Severance Benefits"): (i) the Company will make a lump sum severance payment to Executive in an amount equal to two (2) years of Executive's then-current base salary plus 200% of the Eligible Bonus, where the Eligible Bonus is an average of the percent earned of the Target Bonus for performance for the last two year multiplied by the current Target Bonus, subject to withholdings and deductions, (ii) if Executive timely elects continued health insurance coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (together with any applicable state law of similar effect, "COBRA"), the Company will pay the full amount of Executive's COBRA premiums for Executive's continued coverage under the Company's group health plans, including coverage for Executives's eligible dependents for eighteen (18) months following the date his employment terminates or until such earlier date as he becomes eligible for health insurance coverage from another source (provided that Executive must promptly inform the Company, in writing, if he becomes eligible for health insurance coverage from another source within eighteen (18) months after the termination) or otherwise ceases to be eligible for COBRA, (iii) acceleration of all then-outstanding compensatory equity awards, and (iv) a modification of the post-termination exercise period of such equity awards until the earlier of (a) the original end of the term of each such award (generally 10 years from the date of grant) or (b) the one (1) year anniversary of the date of the termination of employment.
-Executive will not be entitled to the Severance Benefits unless and until the requirements set forth in Section 5 of this Agreement are satisfied.
+If the Company terminates Executive's employment at any time without Cause (and other than as a result of death or disability), or if Executive resigns from all positions he then holds with the Company for Good Reason, and such termination is not a "Qualifying Termination" (as defined below), and provided further that such termination is a "separation from service" (as defined under Treasury Regulation Section 1.409A-1(h)), Executive will be eligible for the following severance benefits (the "Severance Benefits"): (i) the Company will make a lump sum severance payment to Executive in an amount equal to two (2) years of Executive's then-current base salary plus 200% of the Eligible Bonus, where the Eligible Bonus is an average of the percent earned of the Target Bonus for performance for the last two year multiplied by the current Target Bonus, subject to withholdings and deductions, (ii) acceleration of all then-outstanding compensatory equity awards, (iii) a modification of the post-termination exercise period of such equity awards until the earlier of (a) the original end of the term of each such award (generally 10 years from the date of grant) or (b) the one (1) year anniversary of the date of the termination of employment.
+Executive will not be entitled to the Severance Benefits unless and until the requirements set forth in Section 5 of this Agreement are satisfied and (iv) if Executive timely elects continued health insurance coverage pursuant to the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended (together with any applicable state law of similar effect, "COBRA"), the Company shall pay to Executive, on the first day of each month, a fully taxable cash payment equal to the applicable COBRA premiums for that month (including premiums for Executive and his o eligible dependents who have elected and remain enrolled in such COBRA coverage), subject to applicable tax withholdings (such amount, the "Special